clarin-eric/Centre-Registry/README.md

 `OAIPMHEndpoint`, `SAMLIdentityFederation`, `SAMLServiceProvider`:
 Gives a JSON representation of all data belonging to that model in the database.

+`api/all_centres_full`, for all Centres of any type with fully expanded relations into values

 ## XML API
 `restxml/`: gives a list of centres including the centre ID in XML.